December 26, 2018

 Hyper-V vs VMware: Which One to Choose?

 Virtualization has long since become a significant part of modern-day businesses.
 Popularity of virtualization technology is attributable to the long list of benefits it provides, including flexibility, cost-efficiency, on-demand scalability, reliability, and portability.
 Essentially, hardware virtualization is made possible with the use of virtualization platforms, which help manage workloads in a virtual environment.
-Currently, there are two major players who dominate the virtualization market – Hyper-V and VMware.
+Currently, there are two major players who dominate the virtualization market – Hyper-V vs VMware.
 This blogpost highlights the main Hyper-V vs VMware differences and helps you determine which platform is best for you.

 What Is Hyper-V?